This page covers the mechanics shared by every custom module, registration, and

 name: Human readable name for the module.

-type: Adapter or environment.
+type: adapter or environment.

 description: Surfaced in GET /modules.